Xi'an Religion - Buddhism, Taoism, Islam

-If you ask what are special in your Xi'an tours, local people might tell you three things: tombs, museums, and temples.
+If you ask what is special in your Xi'an tours, local people might tell you three things: tombs, museums, and temples.
 It is said that the temples in the city are a reflection of the religious situation in China.
-There are many kinds of temples in Xi'an, indicated different religions: Buddhism, Daoism, Islam, Christian and Roman Catholicism.
+There are many kinds of temples in Xi'an, indicating different religions: Buddhism, Daoism, Islam, Christianity, and Roman Catholicism.

-The interesting thing is that Buddhism in China is slightly different from India Buddhism, thus it's called Chinese Buddhism.
-Chinese Buddhism is divided into eight branches (schools) by different perceptions on Buddhism; six of these schools were born in Chang'an (former name for Xi'an).
-At present, you can still find six temples of the school first maters in Xi'an.
-In Famen Temple, 110 km away from Xi'an, you will have a chance to see the Buddha's relics-finger bone.
+The interesting thing is that Buddhism in China is slightly different from Indian Buddhism, thus it's called Chinese Buddhism.
+Chinese Buddhism is divided into eight branches (schools) by different perceptions of Buddhism; six of these schools were born in Chang'an (the former name for Xi'an).
+At present, you can still find six temples of the school's first maters in Xi'an.
+In Famen Temple, 110 km away from Xi'an, you will have a chance to see the Buddha's relics-finger bones.

-Xi'an is also an important place for Chinese local religion Taoism.
-The place for the founders called Daoguan, which looks like a temple, a church or a mosque.
-Louguan Tai, 70 km from Xi'an, is the first Daoguan, at where Laozi, a philosopher of ancient China and an important figure in Taoism, finished his masterpiece, Tao Te Ching.
+Xi'an is also an important place for the Chinese local religion Taoism.
+The place for the founders was called Daoguan, which looks like a temple, a church, or a mosque.
+Louguan Tai, 70 km from Xi'an, is the first Daoguan, where Laozi, a philosopher of ancient China and an important figure in Taoism, finished his masterpiece, Tao Te Ching.

-During the prosperous Tang Dynasty (618-907 AD) a large number of Moslems traveled the world-famous Silk Road to Chang'an (former name for Xi'an) bringing Islam to China.
+During the prosperous Tang Dynasty (618-907 AD) a large number of Muslims traveled the world-famous Silk Road to Chang'an (the former name for Xi'an) bringing Islam to China.
 There are several mosques in Xi'an, and the Great Mosque is the most famous one.

 Contact us for a tailor-made China tour.